Hermann von Helmholtz: Philosophy

 Helmholtz's scientific work in physiology and mechanics occasioned much that he is known for in philosophy of science, including ideas on the relation between the laws of perception and the laws of nature and his rejection of the exclusive use of Euclidean geometry.

-His philosophy of science wavered between some version of empiricism and transcendentalism.
+His philosophy of science wavered between some version of empiricism and transcendental idealism.
 Despite the speculative associations of the latter, his philosophy of science is thoroughly indebted to his use of mathematical physics to supplant vitalism and articulate the general conservation of energy principle.

 His rejection of Euclidean geometry as the only possible science of space is central to understanding his appropriation of Kant's philosophy of space, which ostensibly requires Euclidean geometry to be that exclusive a priori science of physical space.
 Helmholtz introduced a new conception of the a priori in space: that of the determination of the manifold of possible orientations in perceptual space.
 These developments inspired new readings of Kant and contributed to the rise of late modern neo-Kantianism movement in philosophy.